BearBearCodes/astro-utils/README.md

 Some included functions:

 - `add_scalebar()`: adds a 1 kpc scalebar (by default) to the given axis.
-Credit goes to Dr. Toby Brown for this making this function.
+Credit goes to Dr. Toby Brown for making this function.
 - `add_scalebeam()`: adds an ellipse representing an image's beam size to the given axis.
   Requires my [`radial_profiles_utils.py`](radial_profile/radial_profile_utils.py) file
 - `add_annuli_RadialProfile()`: draws annuli on an given axis from a `RadialProfile`